fabiommendes/sidekick/docs/introduction.rst

 in academic papers.
 We contend that this syntax should be unappealing for both audiences.

-Given that we cannot change Python's own syntax and get better lambdas, there are a few options left:
+Given that we cannot change Python's own syntax and get better anonymous functions, there are a few options left:

 1) Design a library of factory functions that can generate the most common lambdas.
 2) Embed a domain specific language that for creating functions with less syntactic overhead.
 3) Accept some level of clumsiness and use what Python give us out of the box.

-Sidekick proposes a mixture of options 1 and 2, and hopefully we are left to deal with option 3 only in the edge cases.
+Sidekick proposes a mixture of options 1 and 2, and hopefully we are left with option 3 only in the edge cases.

 Creating functions from other functions